 What is the commitment?

 It is our expectation that CLASP fellows remain in their position for 2-3 years.

 If I am thinking of applying, and have been working at a URJ Camp, should I talk to my camp director?

 Feel free to talk to your Camp Director and let them know you are interested in applying.

 When I apply to be a CLASP Fellow, am I applying to the full position?
 Or just the position in the congregation?

-The CLASP Fellowships are full-time, 12 month a year positions.
+The CLASP Fellowships are blended, 12 month a year positions.
 They include both the time at camp and the time in the congregation.
 You do not need to apply separately – it is all one job.

 Who will interview me for the position?

 You will be interviewed by a joint committee of congregation and camp leaders.

 I have some more questions, who can I talk to?